IRL2/nanover-docs/source/concepts/applications.rst

 Coordinate systems
 ~~~~~~~~~~~~~~~~~~

-The multiplayer application distinguishes between two coordinate spaces:
+The multi-user application distinguishes between two coordinate spaces:

-* the game space is the coordinate space of the client.
-It is fully the
+* The **server space** is the coordinate system of the shared virtual space,
-  responsibility of the client and the server is not aware of any of its
-  details.
-* the server space is the space in which all coordinate through the server are
-  expressed.
-It is a left-handed, Y-up, coordinate space, with lengths
-  expressed in meters.
-The origin of the height is on the floor.
-It is modeled
-  after Unity's coordinate system.
+  the 3d poses of avatars, the simulation box, and any other objects are
+  exchanged in this coordinate space.
+The characteristics are chosen to match
+  Unity's VR: left-handed, with Y-up, lengths expressed in meters, and the origin
+  at floor level.
+* A **client space**, the local coordinate space of a client, may differ from
+  server space.
+For example, in VR the coordinate system may be fixed in physical
+  space such that it can't be changed directly to match server space.
+The server
+  is not aware of this and it is the client's responsibility to transform
+  coordinates into server space before communicating them.

 The client is free to represent the server space anywhere in its game space.
 Optionally, the server can suggest to a client where to place and how to orient